virtual-world-framework/vwf/public/web/docs/html.md

 	vwf_view.kernel.createChild(vwf_view.kernel.application(), "componentName", component, undefined, callback);

 The first argument is the ID of the node that will be the parent of the new component.
 The second argument is the name of the new component, and the third is the JavaScript object defining the new component.
 The final argument is optional, and is a function that will be called after the new component has been created.
+Note the callback is not currently functional.

 -------------------